-About 37 million people in the United States are estimated to have CKD, but the majority (about 90%) are unaware that they are affected.
+An estimated 37 million people in the United States have CKD but most (about 90%) are unaware that they are affected.
 High-risk populations (% untested) include individuals with hypertension (94%), diabetes (61%), or both (60%).
-In addition, individuals who are obese, are of older age (≥65 years), had previous kidney damage, or have a family history of CKD are also at higher risk of having CKD.
+In addition, individuals who are obese, are of older age ( $\geq\!65$ years), had previous kidney damage, or have a family history of CKD are also at higher risk of having CKD.
 Overall, CKD awareness is suboptimal and has not improved over the last 2 decades.

 Identifying and treating CKD at earlier stages may prevent or delay adverse outcomes.
-Using the Kidney Failure Risk equation (KidneyFailureRisk.com), patients categorized as having high risk for end-stage renal disease are >10 times as likely as low-risk patients to have kidney failure within 5 years, yet about half remain unaware of their CKD.
-Knowledge of the presence of CKD may guide lifestyle changes that mitigate risk factors that are common to kidney- and cardiacrelated disease.
-The risk of cardiovascular events and death increases with the increasing CKD severity.
-Thus, monitoring and managing patients with CKD is also important for decreasing morbidity and mortality.
+Using the Kidney Failure Risk equation (KidneyFailureRisk.com), patients categorized as having high risk for end-stage renal disease are >10 times as likely as lowrisk patients to have kidney failure within 5 years, yet about half remain unaware of their CKD.3 Knowledge of the presence of CKD may guide lifestyle changes that mitigate risk factors that are common to kidney- and cardiac-related disease.3 The risk of cardiovascular events and death increases with increasing CKD severity.2 Thus, monitoring and managing patients with CKD are also important for decreasing morbidity and mortality.4 both.
+Evidence of kidney damage is assessed by detecting albuminuria, which involves measuring a urine albumincreatinine ratio $\geq 30$ mg/g (μg/mg).
+Albuminuria is one of the first signs of renal disease and, if left untreated, may progress to overt renal failure.
+A study based on data from the 2013 to 2016 National Health and Nutrition Examination Survey (NHANES) showed that only 8% of people with an eGFR <60 mL/min/1.73 m2 knew they had CKD.
+For those with the same eGFR and albuminuria, only 28% were aware they had CKD.

-CKD is defined based on the presence of an estimated glomerular filtration rate (eGFR) <60 mL/min/1.73 m for
+CKD is defined based on the presence of an estimated glomerular filtration rate (eGFR) <60 mL/min/1.73 m for >3 months, evidence of kidney damage for >3 months, or